Updated: June 2026

 Freedom to host anywhere.
 Freedom to integrate without red tape.
 Freedom to audit, to change, to innovate on your own terms.

 That's what open source gives you, and it's what proprietary platforms can't.
+This shift is also reshaping the evolution of SaaS and open source at a fundamental level.

 In the end, open source isn't about saving money.
 It's about the saving agency.
 Your ability to choose, to build, to own your direction in an industry that's changing faster than ever.